 What does the future hold?

-At present, 3D printing is arguably more suited for accessories than clothes.
+At present, 3D printing is arguably more suited for accessories, like these glasses online, than clothes.
 The experimentation of fabrics for 3D printing has been limited and there remains a trade-off between robustness and comfort.
 Still, 3D printing of clothes should not be written off since it holds potential for major innovation in terms of business models and consumption patterns for fashion brands.
 There is certainly room for research and experimentation, but overcoming the problem of material will be imperative.

 Clothing manufacturers should embrace 3D printing as part of an evolving fashion world that allows them to innovate with new materials and designs, therefore creating new concepts and processes.